shahzadhuq/modernization-decomposing-monolith/index.md

 # Objectives

-Modernizing a Monolith application is a journey of consistent iterative takes and not a big bang.
+Modernizing a Monolith application is a journey of consistent and iterative takes rather than a big bang.
 There is no silver bullet or perfect approach or perfect architecture.
 It's about moving forward with the trade-offs that work best for your organization.

-This module helps you plan this journey in ways that you can continue to support the existing business (i.e. monolith app) and achieve value driven progress towards your modernization goals.
+Below we will discuss recommendations to plan your journey in ways that you can continue to support the existing business (i.e. monolith app) and achieve value driven progress towards your modernization goals.

+## Modernization Approach Tenets

+1. With minimal to no risk, quickly build confidence in your modernization approach.
+1. Minimize disruptions to other developers working in parallel on the existing system.
+1. Ability to continuously show modernization value with the flexibility to pause/stop modernization while retaining the investment.

 ## Common Problems to Solve